No one likes to think about budgeting, really.

 Have patience, especially if you have a spouse or loved one that you are planning on budgeting with.
 It’s best to just START.
 The sooner you start to budget the sooner you start controlling your financial freedom.

-Remember: your main, underlying goal in budgeting is to spend less money, so anything you can do to either cut spending or total debt, or increase what gets put into savings is a step in the right direction!
+Remember: your main, underlying goal in budgeting is to spend less money than you make, so anything you can do to either cut spending or total debt, or increase what gets put into savings is a step in the right direction!

 Bonus: Budgeting Tips for Different Life Situations